Bettyabnet/Acumen-Academy/README.md

 If you have any questions or suggestions regarding the project, please feel free to reach out to us:

-- Project Lead:
+- Autors
-  _ Betelhem Assefa (betelhemabnet1@gmail.com), and
+  - Betelhem Assefa (betelhemabnet1@gmail.com), and
-  _ Daniel Osei (pagesngod@gmail.com
+  - Daniel Osei (pagesngod@gmail.com)
 - Project Repository: https://github.com/Bettyabnet/Acumen-Academy.git
   We appreciate your interest and support in this initiative!